Tag: Nic Dakin

 Nic Dakin – 2016 Parliamentary Question to the Department for Education

-To ask the Secretary of State for Education, what steps her Department is taking to implement the measures in the Skills Plan.
+To ask the Secretary of State for Education, what evidence her Department holds on the relationship between the A-level grades achieved by prospective teachers and their later performance in the classroom.